Qumulo/getting-started-guide/_includes/content-reuse/cnq-guide-aws/deployment-agnostic-post-deployment-actions.md

 1. {{site.cnq.logIntoWebUI}}

 #### Step 2: Tidy Up Your AWS Resources
-To avoid incurring additional costs, we recommend tidying up the resources that supported the removed nodes.

 {% if page.deployment == "tf" %}
 1. Navigate to the `aws-terraform-cnq-<x.y>` directory.
 1. {{site.cnq.changeQnodeCount}} to a lower value (for example, `4`).